Salmon Fishing Preparedness

 The Productive Messy Salmon Fly Box

 Look at the above pretty picture of a well stocked salmon fly box.
 Isn't it lovely to see the perfectly aligned patterns and sizes all sitting in neat little rows.
-Well on the face of things a fly box should only look like this as the start of the season after it's annual sort out as the fly box of a productive salmon fisher or ghillie should look a total mess but one where two or three of the favourite patterns could be selected while the owner is blindfolded!
+Well on the face of things a fly box should only look like this as the start of the season after it's annual sort out as the fly box of a productive salmon fisher or ghillie should look like a dog's breakfast but where two or three of the favourite patterns could be selected while the owner is blindfolded!
 That doesn't mean that your favourite salmon fly shouldn't be dried off properly after use which is always good practice but if you're a professional ghillie or serious salmon fisher you'll find it difficult to sort out your salmon flies to the same degree of perfection which the long 'tedious' hours of the closed season provide!